ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 Console.WriteLine(transaction.GetHash()); // f13dc48fb035bbf0a6e989a26b3ecb57b84f85e0836e777d6edf60d87a4a2d94
 ```

+**GetTransactionResponse** has additional information about the transaction like the value and scriptPubKey of the coins being spent in it.

 The relevant parts for now are the **inputs** and **outputs**.
 You can see that out 13.19683492 Bitcoin has been sent to a ScriptPubKey:

 ```cs